-&lt;sup>46 Except when the CSP or ICSP is funded entirely by a host country that has not requested Executive Board approval.
+50 Except when the CSP or ICSP is funded entirely by a host country that has not requested Executive Board approval.

-85. To safeguard flexibility and ensure timely, swift and effective response to emergencies, the Executive Director and, if required, the FAO Director-General can approve crisis-response-related strategic outcome revisions without sharing the revisions beforehand for comment.
+- 78. Since the 2017 second regular session the Secretariat has posted budget revisions exceeding the threshold on the WFP website in the four WFP languages, and Member States have four working days to comment.
+Member State comments are then collated on the Membership Area of the Executive Board website and Member States have an additional working day to react to comments from other Member States.
+Following the five-day comment period the revision is changed where appropriate in response to the comments and presented for approval by the Executive Director and, if required, the FAO Director-General.
+Following approval, the final version of the revision is shared with Board members on the Membership Area of the Executive Board website along with a matrix of comments.
+In accordance with rule III.2(b) of the rules of procedure, Member States may request that the revision be presented the next Board session.51 - 79.
+To safeguard flexibility and ensure timely, swift and effective response to emergencies, the Executive Director and, if required, the FAO Director-General can approve crisis response-related strategic outcome revisions without sharing the revisions beforehand for comment.
 The rationale for such approvals is that the time-sensitivity and unforeseen nature of an emergency require WFP to respond without delay.
 The revisions are, however, shared after approval for comment, and Member States are again given five days to comment.
-The next iteration of the document can - at that time - incorporate comments, where appropriate.

-- 86. As of 9 September 2019, there have been 52 crisis-response-related budget revisions, of which 20 exceeded the applicable budgetary thresholds and were subject to the five-day Member State review process (see annex III).
-A total of 14 budget revisions were shared with Member States prior to approval by the Executive Director and, where required, the FAO Director-General.
-Due to the urgency and severity of the situations giving rise to them, the remaining six revisions were shared with Member States for comment after approval by the Executive Director and, where required, the FAO Director-General.
-The decision to waive the five-day comment period before approval was limited to exceptional circumstances primarily in the context of natural disasters or shocks where it was believed that the five-day comment period would impair WFP's ability to deliver life-saving assistance immediately. - 87.
+The next iteration of the document can at that time incorporate comments, where appropriate. - 80.
+As of 30 September 2019, there have been 53 crisis response-related budget revisions,52 of which 21 exceeded the applicable budgetary thresholds and were subject to the five-day Member State review process (see annex III).
+A total of 15 budget revisions were shared with Member States prior to approval by the Executive Director and, where required, the FAO Director-General.
+Due to the urgency and severity of the situations giving rise to them, the remaining six revisions were shared with Member States for comment after approval by the Executive Director-General.
+The decision to waive the five-day comment period before approval was limited to exceptional circumstances primarily in the context of natural disasters or shocks where it was believed that the five-day comment period would impair WFP's ability to deliver life-saving assistance immediately. - 81.
 Member States have expressed appreciation for the review process and consider it a valuable tool for critical oversight and engagement, particularly in the light of the significant contributions that it makes to crisis response strategic outcomes.
 Lessons learned from the review process showed that an average of two to three Member States provided comments on each revision, with comments consisting primarily of requests for more information and expressions of support.